 Cognitive decline, often referred to as ‘chemobrain’, affects up to 75% of patients during treatment with 35% reporting symptoms post-treatment 1.
 As Patricia Ganz, M.D., of UCLA’s says: “Cognitive rehabilitation should be a core part of cancer survivorship care, as cognitive symptoms are very common and have a profound effect on people’s lives”.
+In this blog we’ll take a closer look at Chemobrain and some of the tips for managing it.

 Cognitive decline and hormone therapy